brennengreen/Website-Email-Harvester/readme.md

 You can also inspect each commands help section for further info, ie: `$ ./app/console harvest:ica --help`

 > To run any of these commands you will need to be running a selenium server (see prereqs above).
 If you installed with homebrew you just have run `$ selenium-server-standalone`.
 If you downloaded the jar file you just have cd to the directory and run `$ java -jar selenium-server-standalone.jar`.
 Either way you should see a few lines of init text and see that it has started a selenium session at localhost port 4444.

+## ICA How-To Guide

+TODO: RIGHT HOW TO GUIDE FOR ICA